MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Choosing-a-pro-code-pattern.md

 - **Enables you to work within different interfaces.** Some patterns are designed to create applications from scratch, while others are designed to work within your existing applications or platforms from Microsoft.
 - **Changes data, infrastructure, and other back-end considerations.** Pro-code patterns are generally versatile but may have limits or require modifications.
 Typically, your data and infrastructure options become more customizable as you choose more complex pattern options.

 Because of all these factors, it is essential to carefully evaluate your situation, your customers' needs, and your technical capabilities before choosing a pattern.
 The platform and strategy you select will impact what you can create.

 ## Multiple pattern options

 Instead of choosing just one pattern, ISVs may choose to integrate capabilities from multiple patterns.
 It's even possible to combine low-code and pro-code options.

-Whether you choose one pattern or combine multiple, it’s important to consider the situation you are in and choose the platform that works best for you.
+Whether you choose one pattern or combine multiple, it's important to consider the situation you are in and choose the platform that works best for you.
 This page focuses specifically on pro-code patterns.
-To explore more options across pro- and low-code, you can visit the [comprehensive patterns page](https://learn.microsoft.com/microsoft-cloud/dev/copilot/isv-extensibility-story).
+To explore more options across pro- and low-code, you can visit the [comprehensive patterns page](/microsoft-cloud/dev/copilot/isv-extensibility-story).

 ### Semantic Kernel